kebaldwi/DNAC-TEMPLATES/ExamplesAndConcepts.md

 ## Summary

 These examples are ready for testing in your lab.
-These are aides to help you get up to speed with what is possible when automating with DNA Center.
+These are aides to help you get up to speed with what is possible when automating with Cisco Catalyst Center.
 The intent of this part of the repository is to aide in learning and not provide production ready templates.
 All templates here are for **LAB Purposes ONLY** and by downloading any content you acknowledge that this is not production ready code.

 > **Feedback:** If you found this repository please fill in comments and [**give feedback**](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.